GraceE-Dion/IT-Project-Risk-Classification/README.md

 3. **Logistic Regression is competitive on synthetic data; XGBoost on real data.** The best model type shifts with data authenticity.
 Synthetic data's near-linear relationships favor simpler models, while real-world complexity rewards gradient boosting with regularization.
 Model selection must be empirically validated against each dataset's distributional properties.

+4. **SHAP analysis provides the mechanistic explanation for the model shift.** Session 1 top features are governance and human-factor variables (Org_Process_Maturity: 0.69, Technology_Familiarity: 0.49); Session 2 top features are code volume and complexity metrics (LOC_TOTAL: 0.46, LOC_BLANK: 0.23).
+The shift in dominant feature type directly explains the shift in optimal model type between sessions.

+5. **Probability calibration behaviour differs by model family.** Logistic Regression requires no post-hoc calibration (Brier Score change: −0.0033).
+XGBoost benefits from a 29.3% Brier Score improvement after Isotonic Regression (0.1989 → 0.1406).
+Calibration method must be matched to model family for governance deployment contexts.

-4. **Random Forest consistently overfits on SMOTE-augmented tabular data.** Across six tuning configurations in two sessions, Random Forest failed the 0.05 overfit gate while maintaining competitive validation F1.
-This is attributed to the interaction between bagged tree ensembles and synthetic minority samples generated by SMOTE, a reproducible negative finding documented in detail in the Negative Findings section.
+6. **Random Forest consistently overfits on SMOTE-augmented tabular data.** Across six tuning configurations in two sessions, Random Forest failed the 0.05 overfit gate while maintaining competitive validation F1.
+This is attributed to the interaction between bagged tree ensembles and synthetic minority samples generated by SMOTE, a reproducible negative finding across two independent sessions.

-5. **Cross-validation provides a more honest performance estimate than single validation splits.** In Session 2, validation set F1 scores ranged from 0.64 to 0.66 while 5-fold CV revealed the true performance at 0.7439.
+7. **Cross-validation provides a more honest performance estimate than single validation splits.** In Session 2, validation set F1 scores ranged from 0.64 to 0.66 while 5-fold CV revealed the true performance at 0.7439.
 Single-split estimates were consistently pessimistic due to the small validation set size (1,087 rows).
 Cross-validation on the full training set is the recommended primary metric.

-6. **Dataset provenance verification is a required step before modeling.** Visual inspection of the Kaggle-hosted NASA dataset revealed preprocessing that obscured raw data distributions.
+8. **Dataset provenance verification is a required step before modeling.** Visual inspection of the Kaggle-hosted NASA dataset revealed preprocessing that obscured raw data distributions.
 Direct use of the raw ARFF source data was necessary to preserve authentic feature variation.
-A dataset vetting protocol, checking distribution authenticity, unique value counts, and source citations, has been established for all subsequent projects.
+A dataset vetting protocol has been established for all subsequent projects.

-7. **Future work requires governance-aligned feature engineering.** The NASA MDP dataset contains software code metrics as a proxy for project risk.
+9. **Future work requires governance-aligned feature engineering.** The NASA MDP dataset contains software code metrics as a proxy for project risk.
 A dataset with explicit governance, human-factor, and cybersecurity compliance features mapped to NIST SP 800-37, CMMC Level 2/3, and ISO 27001 risk treatment indicators would enable direct IT project risk classification rather than defect prediction as a proxy.

 ---